-It was quite by accident that Julie met Francesco in 2014 while volunteering at an art restoration workshop in Puglia .
-A shared love of art and history, of food and culture, and a desire to preserve the traditions of Puglia brought the two closer together and soon after, their company Everyone at the Table—now a bucket-list stop for traveling foodies—was launched.
+It was quite by accident that Julie met Francesco in 2014 while volunteering at an art restoration workshop in Puglia.
+A shared love of art and history, appreciation for food and culture, and desire to preserve the traditions of Puglia brought the two closer together, and soon after, their company Everyone at the Table—now a bucket-list stop for travelling foodies—was launched.

-Matera , located in the neighbouring region of Basilicata, is a mere 20-minute drive from Altamura.
-In his 1945 memoir, Christ Stopped at Eboli , written while in exile, Carlo Levi wrote about the abject poverty he witnessed in Southern Italy.
-Matera, once known as “the shame of Italy”, now is designated a UNESCO site and boasts a healthy and vital city life.
+Matera, in the neighbouring region of Basilicata, is a mere 20-minute drive from Altamura.
+In his 1945 memoir, Christ Stopped at Eboli, written while in exile, Carlo Levi wrote about the abject poverty he witnessed in southern Italy.
+Matera, once known as “the shame of Italy,” is now designated a UNESCO site and boasts a healthy and vital city life.
 This town is not to be missed.

 In the streets of Altamura, just outside the Everyone at the Table studio, local men sort through freshly picked tomatoes to sell at markets or via the little piaggio ape trucks that drive around selling to various streets in town.